Request Assessment

 What Different Types of Data Can be Mapped?

 Data mapping can track various data points, including customer demographics, purchase history, usage patterns, website behavior, and more.
 Data mapping can also help you identify gaps in your current marketing strategies by understanding how users interact with your website or social media pages on a deeper level.
-Additionally, data mapping offers valuable insights into market trends and competitor strategies that you may otherwise overlook.
+Data mapping also offers valuable insights into market trends and competitor strategies that you may otherwise overlook.
 With these types of insights, marketers can navigate the ever-changing digital landscape much more efficiently.

 With data mapping, you can track customer behavior and preferences at the individual level by gathering internal and external information.
 Depending on the type of business, internal-facing data may include customer insights such as demographics, purchase history, or website behavior.
 External information includes market trends, competitor strategies, or changes in the industry that could affect your current initiatives.
-By understanding how users interact with your digital channels in greater detail, data mapping can help you to locate areas for improvement and adjust existing campaigns accordingly.

 How to Identify Gaps and Opportunities in Your Current Strategy